StackStorm/st2docs/docs/source/mistral_yaql.rst

 at http://yaqluator.com/.

 The website allows you to provide sample data and YAQL expression which you can evaluate in real time and see the result.
-This comes especially handy when working with more complex expressions.
+This is especially handy when working with more complex expressions.